kyeser/hyu-musicology/musicology-must-reads.md

 5. Abbate, Carolyn.
 2004.
 “Music—Drastic or Gnostic?” *Critical Inquiry* 30 (3): 505–36. https://doi.org/10.1086/421160.
 6. Abbate, Carolyn, and Roger Parker.
 2012. *A History of Opera: The Last 400 Years*.
 New York: W. W. Norton.
 7. Adorno, Theodor W. 1976. *Introduction to the Sociology of Music*.
 Translated by E. B. Ashton.
 New York: Seabury Press.
 Originally published as *Einleitung in die Musiksoziologie* by Suhrkamp Verlag, Frankfurt-am-Main, 1962.
    - DeNora, Tia.
-2003.
-After Adorno: Rethinking Music Sociology.
+2003. *After Adorno: Rethinking Music Sociology*.
 New York: Cambridge University Press. 『아도르노 그 이후: 음악사회학을 다시 생각한다』. 정우진 옮김. 한길사, 2012.
 8. Adorno, Theodor W. 2002. *Essays on Music*.
 Selected, with introduction, commentary, and notes by Richard Leppert.
 New translations by Susan H. Gillespie.
 Berkeley: University of California Press.
 9. Benjamin, Walter.
 2008. *The Work of Art in the Age of Its Technological Reproducibility and Other Writings on Media*.
 Edited by Michael W. Jennings, Brigid Doherty, and Thomas Y. Levin.
 Translated by Edmund Jephcott, Rodney Livingstone, Howard Eiland, and others.
 Cambridge, MA: Belknap Press. 『기술복제시대의 예술작품/사진의 작은 역사 외』. 최성만 옮김. 길, 2007.
 10. Cadwallader, Allen, David Gagné, and Frank Samarotto.
 2020. *Analysis of Tonal Music: A Schenkerian Approach*.
 4th ed.
 New York: Oxford University Press.
     - Bottge, Karen M., Allen Cadwallader, and David Gagné. *Student Workbook to Accompany “Analysis of Tonal Music: A Schenkerian Approach.”* 4th ed.
 New York: Oxford University Press.
 11. Caplin, William E. 1998. *Classical Form: A Theory of Formal Functions for the Instrumental Music of Haydn, Mozart, and Beethoven*.
 New York: Oxford University Press.